Where I Really Fall Short

 I make lots of suggestions to God on their behalf.

 I try to keep things in their world calm, free of hurt and on track toward some “best plan” I’ve imagined for them.

-It’s like I gather up my people in my arms and tell God, “See?
+It’s like I gather up my people in my arms and tell God: “See?
 I’ve got it all worked out.
 Now, if You’ll just bless all this.
 Don’t mess with it, just bless it.
-And life will be good.”
+Then life will be good.”